-Increased contributions to the Law Fund, in the form of reunion gifts, help support the core needs of the Law School.
+Gifts to the Law Fund, in the form of reunion pledges and outright gifts, help support the core needs of the Law School.

 How Do I Make A Gift?

-There are three ways to make a gift to the Law School in honor of your reunion: check, credit card, or appreciated securities.
-Gifts to the Law School are tax-deductible and easy to make.
+There are many ways to make a direct, tax-deductible, gift to the Law School in honor of your reunion:

-If you would like more information about supporting Stanford Law School, please e-mail Reunion Giving Assistant Karen Blevins at email@example.com, or call her at 650.725.2603.
+If you would like more information about supporting Stanford Law School, please e-mail at email@example.com, or call at 650.725.2603.

 Frequently Asked Questions